Quinze-Vingts National Ophthalmology Hospital: Source of the name

+Saint Louis, in the 13th century, is said to have had this hospital built to provide aid to 300 knights taken prisoner by the Saracens during the Seventh Crusade, who were blinded before being freed.
+However, Jean de Joinville makes no mention of this, and no contemporary source confirms it.
+According to the historian of the Quinze-Vingts, Léon Le Grand, this is a legend that emerged in the 16th century.

 History

 The Hospice des Quinze-Vingts, a hospital for the blind, was founded in 1260 by Louis IX, king of France, also known as "Saint Louis".
-It was constructed on a piece of land called "Champ-Pourri", an area lying a short distance west of the Louvre fortress, outside the fortified wall built by Philippe Augustus from 1190 to 1209.
-It became included within the city after the erection of the new fortified wall of Charles V built between 1356 and 1383.
-Within the new neighborhood thus formed west of the Louvre, it was located on rue Saint-Honoré at the corner of the rue Saint-Nicaise, (in the area between the Palais-Royal and Place du Carrousel, whose construction post-dated of several centuries that of the Quinze-Vingts).
+It was built on a piece of land called "Champ-Pourri", an area lying a short distance west of the Louvre fortress, outside the fortified wall built by Philippe Augustus from 1190 to 1209.
+It was included within the city after the erection of the new fortified wall of Charles V built between 1356 and 1383.
+Within the new neighborhood thus formed west of the Louvre, the hospice was located on rue Saint-Honoré at the corner of the rue Saint-Nicaise, (in the area between the Palais-Royal and Place du Carrousel, whose construction post-dated by several centuries that of the Quinze-Vingts).